italoosorio/SilkBuilder-Doc/how_to/form_file.md

 # Form Input File

-Each upload file is aparticular case.
+Each upload file is a particular case.
+This document explains how the silk:Input component operates with files when set to type "file."

-## Database Table
+## The Table Setup

-The table connected to the file has to containg a column in which the file's name will be stored.
-This could stored be the uploaded file's name or a modified file's name based on the application storage requirements.
-In the table below the column *profileImage* will store the file's name.
+The table connected to the file has to contain a column to store the file's name.
+In the example below, the column *profileImage* will keep the file's name.

 ```sql
 create table person (